 Although NBC’s web site promises that “one act will walk away with a million dollar prize” on America’s Got Talent, the prize is actually worth less than half a million in today’s dollars.

-The fine print dictates how the money will be distributed.
+The fine print dictates how the money will be distributed, and it’s not a check for $1 million.

 During the end credits, the following disclaimer flashes on the screen for a couple of seconds: